Tim Leibold: Hamburger SV

 For the 2019–20 season Leibold moved to Hamburger SV, where he signed a four-year contract.
 Under head coach Dieter Hecking, Leibold was an undisputed starter and did not miss a single minute of the playing time during the season.
 In addition to scoring one goal, he made the most assists of the season with 16 assists.
 In particular, he convinced with good performances in the first half of the season, after which he was rated by the German sports magazine kicker behind Moritz Heyer of VfL Osnabrück as the second best defender in the league.
 In the second half of the season, Leibold's performance and that of the entire team, which had been on pace for a direct promotion place after the first half of the season, decreased.
 At the end of the season, HSV missed promotion to the Bundesliga in 4th place for a second season in a row.
 Leibold made it into the kicker team of the season.
 The player himself took on responsibility with the words "We screwed it up ourselves, that's why we don't complain that we didn't get promoted" and named several late draws and defeats as a reason for the failure.
 According to Leibold, the team was "simply too immature in the end," the "knockouts" meant that by the end of the season "their heads were empty, their legs too heavy".

 For the 2020–21 season, Leibold was appointed team captain by the new head coach Daniel Thioune, thereby succeeding Aaron Hunt.

 He would be relegated to vice-captain by Tim Walter after Sebastian Schonlau would be appointed team captain right after leaving SC Paderborn 07.

 Sporting Kansas City

 On 12 January 2023, it was announced Leibold had signed with MLS side Sporting Kansas City on a three-year deal.
 Leibold made his debut on 28 February 2023 in a match against Portland Timbers where he was substituted on for the last 17 minutes of the match.
 Sporting KC lost the match 1–0.
 Leibold made his first start on 12 March 2023 in a goalless draw at home to LA Galaxy.
 Following the 2025 season, Kansas City opted to release him from the club.

+Sacramento Republic FC

+On July 31, 2026, it was announced that Leipold signed a 25-day contract with USL Championship side Sacramento Republic FC.
+He subsequently signed with Sacramento for the remainder of the 2026 season.